el-uhu/fractals-app/README.md

 ### Properties of fractals
 Fractals can pack an incredibly large surface areas into a small volume.
 This can be important for living things, as large surface areas allow them to better exchange molecules with their environment, such as oxygen, carbon dioxide, or food molecules.

-The animation below shows us what this can look like in 2D...
-> Insert animation of folding Koch curve

 ## Making Fractals
 Although the shape of fractals can look incredibly complicated, we can make them using a few simple tricks.
 Instead of writing instructions for how to make the whole shape, we try to come up with simple rules that describe how the structure grows in a stepwise manner.
 Figuring out the rules is the most important step.
 Afterwards, all we have to do teach a computer how to understand them as drawing instructions.